mwyschan/face_grouping/README.md

-# guh2019
+# face_compare
-face recognition packaged in a python script
+Facial-recognition-based library management packaged in a python script